-The Positive Youth Justice Initiative entered its third phase in 2016, with up to $750,000 in grant funding available for nonprofit organizations in California to advance positive juvenile justice.
-Funded grassroots organizations will advance the work of the Positive Youth Justice Initiative through community organizing to accelerate a statewide movement toward a more youth development-focused juvenile justice system.
-Awards will range from $75,000 to $150,000 over 18 months in counties throughout the state that are poised to transform their juvenile justice system.
+The Positive Youth Justice Initiative entered its third phase in 2017, with $1.3 million awarded to support nonprofit community-based organizations in 11 counties to advance positive juvenile justice.
+Funded grassroots organizations will advance their work through community organizing to accelerate a statewide movement toward a more youth development-focused juvenile justice system.

 Four counties received $400,000 implementation grants in January 2014 to test a series of reforms designed to transform juvenile justice into a more just, effective system and improve the lives of the youth they engage.